 When a derivative no longer qualifies for hedge accounting, any cumulative gain or loss remains in equity until the related cash flow occurs.
 When the cash flow takes place, the cumulative gain or loss is taken to the standalone statement of profit and loss.
 If the hedged cash flow is no longer expected to occur, the cumulative gain or loss is taken to the standalone statement of profit and loss immediately.

-(ii) Derivatives for which hedge accounting is not applied:
+(ii) Derivatives for which hedge accounting is not applied

 Derivatives not classified as hedges are held in order to hedge certain balance sheet items and commodity exposures.
-No hedge accounting is applied to these derivatives, which are carried at fair value with changes being recognised in the statement of profit and loss.
+No hedge accounting is applied to these derivatives, which are carried at fair value with changes being recognised in the standalone statement of profit and loss.

 The fair value of financial instruments as referred to in note (A) above have been classified into three categories depending on the inputs used in the valuation technique.
 The hierarchy gives the highest priority to quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and lowest priority to unobservable inputs (Level 3 measurements).